leep-frog/command/docs/basics/args.md

 ## Overview

 The most common way to provide arguments to a bash command is through positional arguments.
-This package provides users the capability to define arguments with the `command.Arg` function.
+This package provides users the capability to define arguments with the `commander.Arg` function.
 This function creates a `Node` object from an argument name and description (which are used when creating the command's usage doc).
 See below for examples:

 ### Creating an Argument object